Contents:

 What are STEM competitions and awards?

 STEM competitions are challenges that encourage students to put their academic knowledge to use in a practical, competitive environment.
 Students are often awarded both for participation and success.
 STEM awards are projects that give students certified recognition for skills that are often overlooked by academic qualifications.
-Both competitions and awards can be used to evidence skills in your CVs.
-They also highlight to future employers the important quality of perseverance and commitment to finishing projects.
+Both competitions and awards can be used to evidence skills in your CV.
+They also highlight to future employers the important qualities of perseverance and commitment to finishing projects.

 What STEM competitions and awards are available?